The Deeper Thinking Podcast

 Support This Work

-If this episode resonated and you’d like to support more slow, careful work like this, you can do so here: Buy Me a Coffee.
+If this episode resonated and you’d like to support future essays, you can do so gently here: Buy Me a Coffee.

 Bibliography